mjavadg/EconometricsWithPython_Fall-2024/README.md

 ## Maintainer
 This repository is maintained by Mohammad Javad Goodarzi, a teaching assistant for the Econometrics course, focusing on Python applications.

-## Contact
-For any questions or issues, please contact me at javadgoodarzi@hotmail.com.